Mini Split vs Central Air: Which is Right for Your Home?

 “For example, if a home has a finished basement, we wouldn’t install ductwork,” Redmond added.

-- Home Size and Layout: For larger homes or those with multiple floors, central air is often more cost-effective as it can cool the entire house through one system.
-Mini splits are better suited for smaller spaces or homes without existing ductwork, where zoned cooling is beneficial.
+- Home Size and Layout: Central air is often more cost-effective for larger, multi-story homes.
+Mini splits are better suited for smaller homes, individual rooms, or areas where zoned cooling is desired.

-- Cost: Central air may be more economical for larger homes with existing ductwork, but it can be costly to install or retrofit in homes without ducts.
+- Upfront Cost: Central air may be more economical for larger homes with existing ductwork.
+Mini splits can have a higher initial cost per ton of cooling capacity, but installation may be cheaper in homes without ducts.

 Consult With A Bryant Dealer On Mini Split vs. Central Air